OceanOutcomes/ocean-outcomes/news/_posts/2025-1-30-announcing-new-appointments-to-ocean-outcomes-board-of-directors.md

 featured: TRUE
 ---

-###We are extremely pleased to announce that Senior Business Executive Joseph Rosenberg and Lucy Perkins of Systems Entrepreneurs Advisors have joined O2’s Board of Directors.
+###We are extremely pleased to announce that Senior Business Executive, Joseph Rosenberg, and Lucy Perkins of Systems Entrepreneurs Advisors have joined O2’s Board of Directors.

 **These two bring an amazing mix of expertise in finance, business development, governance and social change to support O2’s mission.**